 - Deep cavities

 - Cracked teeth

 Does Getting Endodontic Therapy Hurt?

-No. Thanks to advanced technology and anesthetic medications, getting a root canal is about as easy as having a tooth filled.
+No. Thanks to our dental technology and anesthetic medications, getting a root canal is about as easy as having a tooth filled.
 Still, it can take a bit longer to complete.
 That’s why we take steps to help you feel comfortable, such as using small props for you to rest your teeth on, or offering sedation and anxiety options to help you relax.
 Your tooth will be numbed, just as it would be during other restorative procedures.

 What to Expect During Your Procedure

 During a root canal, a small opening is made so that the nerve inside of your tooth can be accessed.
 The diseased tissues are removed and the empty canal is cleaned, medicated, and then sealed off.
 Some teeth have one root while others have two or three, so the length of the procedure varies based on the anatomy of the tooth being treated.

 Usually, the only alternative to not getting a root canal is a “watch and wait” approach, or pulling the tooth.
 Both of these involve other possible side effects, such as the spread of infection and changes in your bite (resulting in the need for tooth replacement treatment immediately after the extraction.)

 Because endodontically treated teeth are no longer alive, they’re more brittle and prone to fractures.
 Most of these teeth will need a crown over them after the root canal is completed, so that they can continue biting and chewing normally.